buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/build-app.md

 weight=404
 +++

 Next, we'll make the build step install dependencies.
 This will require a few updates to the `build` script.

-Change it to look like the following:
+Let's change `ruby-buildpack/bin/build` to look like the following:

 ```bash
 #!/usr/bin/env bash